Evaaaaaaa/Learn2Relax/README.md

 # Learn2Relax
-Stress Detection on Social Media ([presentation](https://docs.google.com/presentation/d/1iZFROfJrI9I-OIB1vEbSchwLOnL0VAU-T9Yg5wtN2lM/edit#slide=id.p))
+Stress Detection on Social Media ([live demo](http://www.datatranslator.space/) and [presentation](https://docs.google.com/presentation/d/1iZFROfJrI9I-OIB1vEbSchwLOnL0VAU-T9Yg5wtN2lM/edit#slide=id.p)).

 ## Motivation
 Social media is a major platform where people express their worries and stresses across the world.
 Learn2Relax was built in order to analyze content and identify stress from Reddit dataset by deploying NLP techniques.
 Word embeddings were pre-trained on unlabeled data and deployed by both discrete and neural supervised models.